-Here my journey begins with epilepsy and now on a path where I could choose to be a victim or choose to be a victor.
+Here is where my journey begins with epilepsy and now I am on a path where I can either choose to be a victim or choose to be a victor.

-Over the next decade, It was a struggle trying out different medications trying to figure out which was best for me.
-My goal, of course, was to prevent my seizures by finding the perfect cocktails of medications proved daunting.
-A rollercoaster of emotions to say the least when I would experience breakthrough seizures because my medication was not working effectively.
-There were many challenges during this phase.
-My driver's license was revoked several times, and my work hours had to be accommodated.
-This was devasting for me, not only was my health a fulltime job and main focus, now my independence was taken from me.
+Over the next decade, It was a struggle managing the different medications trying to figure out which was best for me.
+My goal, of course, was to prevent my seizures by finding the perfect cocktail of medications and it proved daunting.
+A rollercoaster of emotions to say the least.

-Eventually, I got to a place in my life where the medications were working and I began to live seizure free.
+Eventually, I got to a place in my life where the medications were working and I began to live a seizure-free life.
 Close to 4 years without an episode!!
 It was so empowering.
-I felt top of the world!
-I thought I beat this monster into submission and was ready to get on with my life with the seizures front and center.
+I felt on top of the world!
+I thought I beat this monster into submission and was ready to get on with my life with the seizures behind me and under control.

-However, in 2017 my epilepsy kicked my ass with 3 aggressive seizures in 6 months.
+Unfortunately, in 2017 my epilepsy shocked me to my core with 3 aggressive seizures within 6 months.

 Confused, frustrated and bitter I realized I needed support beyond my family and friends.
-I have never taken advantage of the resources which were made available to me.
+I also realized that I had not taken advantage of the resources which were made available to me.
 But it was time.
-During my research, I came across forums, groups, and discussions online for the Epilepsy community.
-I was delighted, to find a forum and a community where I would feel heard and supported.
-Every discussion felt like they were talking to me and about me, very familiar.
-They were discussing the very things I I was feeling and have experienced.
-It made me realize I am not alone.
+During my research, I came across forums, groups, and discussions online for the epilepsy community.
+I was delighted, to find a safe place where I felt heard and supported.
+Every discussion seemed like they were talking to me and about me, it was very familiar.
+They were discussing the very things I was feeling and experiencing.
+It made me realize I was not alone.

 I knew in heart that not only did I need to participate in these groups, but I also wanted to be a leader.
 This is why I decided to become an epilepsy advocate.
 My first event 2017 Walk to End Epilepsy I participated as a team leader and our team name was "On Our Way to Greatness" and we raised $5k and I was inspired!
 Once the walk was completed, I realized just how important community support really is and the effect it can have on others.
 It motivated me to create my own fundraiser.
 In 2018 I led the first Zumba Epilepsy Fundraiser with The Epilepsy Foundation of Northern California.

 My goal is to educate, spread epilepsy awareness, and help destigmatize this invisible disorder.
-If I can teach just one person the Basics of Seizure First Aid I would have made a difference.
+If I can teach just one person the basics of seizure first aid I would have made a difference.
 I aspire to help those better understand this disorder.

 Thank you for visiting my page.
 Your support helps people with Epilepsy get ON THEIR WAY TO GREATNESS!

-So that ONE DAY WE CAN SAY I USED TO HAVE EPILEPSY!
+So that ONE DAY WE CAN SAY WE USED TO HAVE EPILEPSY!